juami/pytentiostat/docs/experimentsetup.rst

 to the two leads on the electrochemical cell.
 Once these are attached to the electrochemical cell, you are ready to begin :ref:`operating the potentiostat <basic_operation>`.

+.. note:: The colors associated with the potentiostat wires can change depending on the convention used by the person building the potentiostat.
+If you built the JUAMI Potentiostat you are using, be sure to record which color was associated with each electrode.
+If the JUAMI Potentiostat was built by someone else, check the documentation that the builder might have provided you or contact them to find out what convention was used.

 .. todo:: add a diagram that shows an example.

 Three-electrode experiment